TECOM Group: History

-TECOM Group has collaborated with the UAE’s Ministry of Industry and Advanced Technology (MoIAT) to facilitate the country’s decarbonization efforts.
+TECOM Group has collaborated with the UAE’s Ministry of Industry and Advanced Technology (MOIAT) to facilitate the country’s decarbonization efforts.
 It is also working on developing a freight terminal for the UAE’s national railway project, Etihad Rail.

+In June 2022, the Group announced its intention to float on the DFM, subsequently raising $1.67 billion from an IPO.
+It started trading on the DFM in July 2022.

 In February 2018, Malek Al Malek took over as Group CEO of TECOM Group, replacing Dr. Amina Al Rustamani.
 After the public listing, Al Malek was named Chairman of the Group.
-Abdulla Belhoul is the current CEO of TECOM Group.
+Abdulla Belhoul is the present CEO of TECOM Group.

-In July 2022, TECOM Group commences trading on Dubai Financial Market(DFM) under the symbol TECOM.

 Financial performance

-For the year 2022, Tecom Group has posted a net profit of AED 25.6 million.
+For the year 2022, Tecom Group posted a net profit of AED 725.6 million.